 It is certainly very impressive to walk around.
 Once inside the museum you will find exhibitions of contemporary art.

-It is open Wednesday to Monday from 10am to 6pm (Wednesday it closes at 9pm) and costs 8 Euros.
+It is open Tuesday to Sunday from 10am to 6pm (Wednesday it closes at 9pm) and costs 10 Euros.
 If you go between 6pm – 9pm on Wednesday then entrance is free.
+Buy your MUDAM Ticket online before you go.

 Click here to read my In-depth guide of things to do in Luxembourg City.